publiccodenet/about/activities/supporting-codebase-governance/customized-governance-workshop/index.md

 ### Scenario

 The scenario cards are not needed, instead the real situation is used.
-If you can get someone in the community to summarize the current situation in the codebase, perhaps why this workshop was called, it can serve as the scenario setting.
+If you can get someone in the community to summarize the current situation in the codebase, including why this workshop was necessary, it can serve as the scenario setting.

 ### Calamities

-The calamity cards may be used or be used as inspiration to make new ones.
+Use the calamity cards as is or as inspiration to make new ones.
 Try to capture real fears or questions from the community during the preparation of the workshop.
 The more applicable a calamity is to the codebase, the better the discussions will be.

 ## The outcome

-In general, let the game take it's course and time.
+In general, let the game take its course and time.
 Constructing a "complete" model or finishing all the calamaties is not the objective.
 Instead, focus on working towards a shared understanding of the governance, or at least identifying where the views of differ.